 Mr. Klein asked if in photograph #13, which is taken from the back of the property, the tree in the middle is the 12” ash shown on the tree plan, to which Mr. Wegner said that it is.
 Mr. Wegner stated that the sewer line runs across this area.
 The Applicant could leave the tree there; however, the Village might not want the Applicant to do so because of the sewer line.
 Mr. Wegner referred to the woodpile shown in photograph #13 and stated that, in developing this piece of property, the Applicant’s engineers have tried to save the locust tree near the woodpile.

 Chairman Gallelli stated that another concern that the Planning Board has had is how the house could actually be constructed so as not to have an adverse affect on the neighboring houses.
 Mr. Wegner stated that one of the factors, which will alleviate the impact on the neighboring homes, is that the house being proposed is a modular house.
 The construction is done off site and delivered to the site.
 Mr. Wegner said that, “they are trying not to go too deep with the footings.”
 The basement design is stepped in order to minimize the disturbance.
 The erosion control plan is in place.
 It calls for multiple inspections for control and maintenance purposes.
 Concrete footings will be poured as opposed to concrete blocks.
-This technique is quicker and will reduce the impact to the
+This technique is quicker and will reduce the

 Chairman Gallelli stated that the Village Engineer distributed his memorandum on this application tonight, so the Board members have not yet had an opportunity to review his comments in detail.
 She asked the Village Engineer if he had any issues he wanted to raise tonight.
 The Village Engineer referred to item #1 of his memorandum.
 He told the Applicant that the house height might exceed, by approximately 1’, the maximum height requirement of 35’.
 He should review the Code regulations to see how “story above grade” is defined.
 The Village Engineer stated that many trees are being removed from the front, so the Applicant may want to provide in their place a street tree.